 Whether you’re just beginning to explore magnet language programs or are already convinced that a bilingual program is the right choice for your child, welcome!

 For many Miami families, a German language program is not an obvious choice.
-When you consider that almost 60% of Miami’s 2.4 million residents speak Spanish (and of that group, half say they don’t speak English well or at all), it’s not surprising that a lot of parents look seriously at Spanish language programs.
+When you consider that almost 60% of Miami’s 2.4 million residents speak Spanish, it’s not surprising that a lot of parents look closely at Spanish language programs.

-But what if your child already speaks Spanish?
-Or maybe you studied in or have visited Germany and fell in love with the country?
+But perhaps your child already speaks Spanish?
+Or maybe you studied in or visited Germany and fell in love with the country?
 Or perhaps you’re looking further into your child’s future and want her to learn a language that will help her stand out from the crowd both personally and professionally?

 You may find yourself thinking, “But we don’t speak German at home, so how can this work for us?”
 While some of the families in the IS and IE programs include at least one German-speaking parent, the majority of our families don’t speak German at home.
 This means their children’s first exposure to German happened at school.
 Each May, our graduating high school seniors are a testament to the fact that the program can and does work.